Pure-island/Dayflow-MultiScreen-support/README_EN.md

 | HTTP Client | httpx (HTTP/2) |
 | Database | SQLite |
 | AI Analysis | OpenAI-compatible API |

 ---

+## 💡 Inspiration

+This project is inspired by [Dayflow (macOS)](https://github.com/JerryZLiu/Dayflow).
+Since the original project only supports macOS, I developed this Windows version based on the same concept, allowing more users to experience AI-powered intelligent time tracking.

+Thanks to the original author for the creativity and open-source spirit! 🙏

+---